jmendeth/jmendeth.com/_posts/2016-05-09-telegram-shell-bot.md

 ---
 published: false
 layout: post
+title: Setting up a Telegram shell bot
-cover: "no"
+cover: no
-quote: "This handy bot runs commands on demand and sends the live output, allowing you to interact at any time.
-It can even run graphical apps!"
+quote: This handy bot runs commands on demand and sends the live output, allowing you to interact at any time.
+It can even run graphical apps!
-comments: "2016-05-09-telegram-shell-bot"
+comments: 2016-05-09-telegram-shell-bot
 ---

 If you use Telegram regularily, you're probably familiar with [bots](https://core.telegram.org/bots).
 They're like regular accounts, you can talk to them or have them in groups, they'll do all sorts of useful things for you.

 In this post, I present you the [shell bot](https://github.com/jmendeth/node-botgram/tree/master/examples/shell)!
 Unlike other bots, this one is self-hosted: you use it by running your own instance of the bot in your server.